Cameras at the Tufa Field

 This view scans the entire eastern end of the site from entrance to flushes.
 Before the ‘ecology’ work, this was a summer nettle patch supporting White, Blue and Orange Tip butterflies and providing cover for voles and small reptiles like Slow Worms.
-Brush cutters and a high-power tractor rotary mower were used to clear this area and the boundaries of the Tufa Field.
-In summer 2021, this recovered slightly and we look forward to further recovery in 2022.
-Visible when the grass is short, is the creature path, made by badgers and used by other animals to navigate the field.
+Brush cutters and a high-power tractor rotary mower were used to clear this area in 2020 and the boundaries of the Tufa Field.
+In summer 2021, this recovered slightly and continued recovery in 2022.
+In August 2023, this vital support for Moths , Butterflies and other nectar feeders was again destroyed, this time during the breeding season.

 What you might see.

 During the day, especially close to dawn and dusk , you might see Fallow Deer and Foxes , and a wide variety of birdlife including Tawny Owls, Buzzards, Magpies, Crows, Wood Pigeons, Jays, Collared and Stock Doves.
 In the autumn there are murmurations of starlings, before they settle into the adjacent trees, and Pipistrelle and Horseshoe Bats flitting.
 In the spring there is usually a family of foxes playing in the sun.
 The summer nettle beds are home to Commas, Common Blues, Painted Ladys, Small and Large White butterflies.
 Plus the odd blurred person.